pcty-sre/sre-screening/README.md

-# Screening exercises
+# Screening Exercises
+Each folder represents an exercise with its own `README`.

-Please do the powershell exercise and as much as you can of the SQL exercise.
+Please do as much of the  exercises(s) **indicated to you** during the interview process.

-Please clone this repo and deposit your submission as a zip file (or other archive) in the dropbox link you received in the email from Matt Harrah at Paylocity.
+This is not a scored exam.
+This is designed to facilitate discussion during your interview.

+## Submission Workflow
+1. Clone this repo
+2. Create a **branch** and **commit** your results when you are done.
+3. When ready, create Git Patch files, e.g. `git format-patch --signoff master`
+4. ZIP the resulting `.patch` files
+5. Email the zipped patch to `rwhitmore (at) paylocity.com` with the subject format `<YOUR_NAME> Screening Exercise`